Terrifying And Beautiful At The Same Time: Meet The Dracula Parrot

 5. Watch these birds on video:

 Its call can be described as harsh and rasping, and it is also described as growling.
-According to ornithologists, there are currently only about 20,000 'Dracula' pairs in New Guinea.
+There are currently only about 20,000 'Dracula' pairs in New Guinea.

 It is evaluated as Vulnerable on the IUCN Red List of Threatened Species.
 The reasons for this are: